onurtokat/iot_log_collector/README.md

 ```
 ### Break down into end to end tests

-<li>JsonGenerator generate method correctness hase been checked (Valid JSON format)</li>
+<li>JsonGenerator generate method correctness has been checked (Valid JSON format)</li>
 <li>Kafka Producer Config generation correctness has been checked</li>

 ## Deployment

- This project can be ran as JAR in the;
+ This project can be run as JAR in the;

  <li>Locally for testing</li>
  <li>On a server</li>